spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/install-on-vmware/install.md

     ```

 4. Append an `r_` prefix to the OVA name and remove the `.ova` suffix after the import.
 For example, the final output
     should look like `r_u-2004-0-k-12610`.
-This naming convetion is required for the install process to identify the
+This naming convention is required for the install process to identify the
     OVA.
 Refer to the [Supplement Packs](../airgap/supplemental-packs.md#additional-ovas) page for a list of additional
     OVAs you can download and upload to your vCenter environment.

     :::tip

     You can also use the **Deploy OVF Template** wizard in vSphere to make the OVA available in the `spectro-templates`
     folder.
-Append the `r_` prefix, and remove the `.ova` suffix when assiging a name and target location.
+Append the `r_` prefix, and remove the `.ova` suffix when assigning a name and target location.
 You can
     terminate the deployment after the OVA is available in the `spectro-templates` folder.
 Refer to the
     [Deploy an OVF or OVA Template](https://docs.vmware.com/en/VMware-vSphere/8.0/vsphere-vm-administration/GUID-AFEDC48B-C96F-4088-9C1F-4F0A30E965DE.html)
     guide for more information about deploying an OVA in vCenter.